awesome-css-group/awesome-css/README.md

 * [Single Div Project](https://github.com/ManrajGrover/SingleDivProject) - One `<div>`.
 Many possibilities.
 * [Can I use](http://caniuse.com/) - Browser support for CSS, HTML5 and other front-end web technologies.
+* [Live editor for CSS and LESS](https://github.com/webextensions/live-css-editor) - Magic CSS extension for Chrome, Firefox and Edge.
 * [You Might Not Need JS](http://youmightnotneedjs.com/) - CSS alternatives for common JS UI components.

 <sub>[⇧ back to top](#contents)</sub>